 We are a specialty pharmaceutical company focused on the discovery and development of proprietary prodrugs to treat serious medical conditions through our proprietary Ligand Activated Therapy, or LATTM, technology.
 We utilize our proprietary LAT technology to generate improved prodrug versions of drugs approved by the U.S. Food and Drug Administration, or FDA, as well as to generate prodrug versions of existing compounds that may have applications for new disease indications.
-Our product pipeline is focused on the high need areas of attention deficit hyperactivity disorder, or ADHD, pain and other central nervous system, or CNS, disorders.
+Our product candidate pipeline is focused on the high need areas of attention deficit hyperactivity disorder, or ADHD, and stimulant use disorder, or SUD.
 Our co-lead clinical development candidates, KP415 and KP484, are both based on a prodrug of d-methylphenidate, but with differing extended-release, or ER, effect profiles, and are intended for the treatment of ADHD.
-In addition, we have received FDA approval for APADAZ[®], an immediate-release, or IR, combination product of benzhydrocodone, our prodrug of hydrocodone, and acetaminophen, or APAP, for the short-term (no more than 14 days) management of acute pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.
-We are also advancing KP201/IR, an APAP-free IR formulation of our benzhydrocodone prodrug for the treatment of acute pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.
+Our preclinical product candidate for the treatment of SUD is KP879, based on a prodrug of d-methylphenidate.
+In addition, we have announced our commercial partnership with KVK Tech, Inc., or KVK, of APADAZ®, an FDA approved immediate-release, or IR, combination product of benzhydrocodone, our prodrug of hydrocodone, and acetaminophen, or APAP, for the short-term (no more than 14 days) management of acute pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.

 To date, we have not generated any revenue.
-We have incurred operating losses since our inception and, as of September 30, 2018, had an accumulated deficit of \$216.0 million.
-Our losses from operations for the three and nine months ended September 30, 2018 and 2017 were \$18.0 and \$9.6 million and \$46.6 and \$25.2 million, respectively.
+We have incurred operating losses since our inception and, as of March 31, 2019, had an accumulated deficit of \$233.5 million.
+Our losses from operations for the three months ended March 31, 2019 and 2018 were \$11.4 and \$14.8 million, respectively.